qec-codes/QuantumThreatTracker/README.md

 ## Usage

-Examples of how to use all core functionalities of the QTT are located inside of the [notebooks](https://github.com/qec-codes/QuantumThreatTracker/tree/main/notebooks) folder.
+Examples of how to use the QTT are located inside of the [Notebooks](https://github.com/qec-codes/QuantumThreatTracker/tree/main/notebooks) folder.
+We recommend starting with the [QTT Demo](https://github.com/qec-codes/QuantumThreatTracker/blob/main/notebooks/qtt_demo.ipynb) notebook, which showcases how to use the QTT to estimate when cryptographic protocols of interest will be broken.

 ## Architecture Diagram